romanmaksy/etterna-ratings-distribution/README.md

 # etterna-ratings-distribution
-A simple web app to show the rating distribution of etterna players, pretty much coded overnight so please don't judge lol
+A simple web app to graph the skill rating distribution of Etterna players.
+There are some basic filters you can use to navigate the data, and you can also put in a players name to have them highlighted on the chart.
+The ratings are updated daily via a python script that is trigger via GitHub Actions.